Kaskeeeee/graphxx/README.md

 $ make doc
 ```

-This command will create the directory `doc` in which will be contained the project documentation
+This command will create the `doc` directory, in which will be contained the project documentation

 ## License